 Lockout/Tagout training is the OSHA standard for The Control of Hazardous Energy.
 Also referred to as LOTO.
 Lockout/Tagout identifies, addresses, and lays out safeguards to protect workers who typically handle machinery and equipment capable of releasing energy surges during servicing or maintenance, such as those in power plants and the energy sector.

 LOTO training is required by OSHA, which has created standards for various hazardous energies.
-Employers in the energy sector must offer a LOTO program to maintain the safety and well-being of their workers and remain OSHA compliant and avoid severe and costly penalties and fines.
+Employers in the energy sector must offer a LOTO program to maintain the safety and well-being of their workers, remain OSHA compliant, and avoid severe and costly penalties and fines.

 What Is Lockout/Tagout Training?